Introduction

 Most backend codebases don't start broken.
 They start small, coherent, and easy to change.
 Then time passes.

 Features ship.
 Teams grow.
 Deadlines happen.
 And one day you realize that changing the checkout flow requires touching seven packages, three shared utilities, and a database table that four other features depend on.
+You're not sure what will break, so you test everything manually and deploy on a Friday afternoon with your finger hovering over the rollback button.

 Part 1: Where to Draw the Lines